Vinbug1/telecom-backend/README.md

 # Overview
-MongoDB.
-It provides essential APIs to handle telecommunications-related functionalities.
-The backend is structured to be scalable and maintainable, with modern practices and tools.
-Additionally, a chatbot was manually built due to issues with the eliza-framework, and the project has been Dockerized for easier deployment and scaling.
+This project serves as the backend for a telecommunications application developed using Node.js, TypeScript, and MongoDB.
+It provides essential application programming interfaces (APIs) to facilitate telecommunications-related functionalities.
+The backend is designed to be both scalable and maintainable, adhering to modern best practices and employing current tools.
+Furthermore, it encompasses a variety of endpoints for managing billing, messaging, user data, and network-related requests.
+The chatbot was constructed manually due to complications encountered with the Eliza framework, and the project has been Dockerized to streamline deployment and scalability.
- The chatbot functionality, however, is implemented on the frontend, with the backend offering a controller to interact with the bot.

 ## Technologies Used